 - If you forget a dose, don’t take an extra one to make it up.
 Ask your doctor what to do.

 - Ask your doctor about differences if you switch from one type to another.

-- Tell other doctors and your dentist if you’re taking one of these mediations if you have a procedure that could cause bleeding.
+- Tell other doctors and your dentist if you’re taking one of these mediations if you plan to have a procedure that could cause bleeding.

 - If you’re taking warfarin, tell any doctor who wants to give you a new medication.
 Some drugs and vitamins change the way it works in your body.

 Beta-Blockers to Slow Your Heart Rate

 One group of AFib medications alters the electrical signals in your heart to slow your heart rate.
 These medicines don't necessarily fix the abnormal heart rhythm, but they can help you feel better.

 Beta-blockers are a type of blood pressure medicine.
 Some of them are: